 The poem begins with the speaker locating himself on a hill, face down, with the sun above him.
 He is in a meditative state, focusing on the passage of time that is happening in cities all around the world.
 While it is currently daytime where he is, he mentally travels to other countries where the night is quickly coming.

 The first place he visits is an ancient city in Iran where he looks at the leaves of a tree.
 He moves on to describe the mountains of Persia and a gate in Kermanshah.
 The following lines take him to Iraq and into the Mediterranean Sea.
 These places are quite different from one another, and presumably from where the speaker lives as well.
 To his eye they are exotic.
 This fact makes it all the more interesting that night touches them the same way it does where he lives.

-The conclusion takes the reader back to the speaker who is still prone on the hill.
+The conclusion of You, Andrew Marvell takes the reader back to the speaker who is still prone to the hill.
 ‘You, Andrew Marvell’ ends with an ellipse.
-This is in an effort to encourage the reader back to the beginning of the poem.
-MacLeish was endeavouring to create a loop in the narrative.
+This is in an effort to encourage the reader back to the beginning of You, Andrew Marvell.
+MacLeish was endeavoring to create a loop in the narrative.
 One should feel as if the text could repeat itself, just like the hours of day and night.

 Analysis of You, Andrew Marvell

 To feel the always coming on

 The always rising of the night:

 In the first stanza of this piece the speaker begins by describing himself as being “face down beneath the sun.”
 He is on his stomach, with his back to the sky.
 A reader should take note of the fact that the first line begins with the word “And.”
 This is not a traditional way to start a poem but lends itself to the looping of the text that becomes evident at the end of You, Andrew Marvell.
 A reader should find their way back to the beginning after finishing the ninth stanza.